markgbeckett/jupiter_ace/centipede/README.md

 I also found the code that checked the direction keys (the subroutine at address 3EF0h).
 Again, there was no evidence of joystick support.

 I started to wonder if there were multiple versions of the program code and I was looking at a version without joystick support.
-Either way, I strongly suspected the joystick support was for a custom interface, so would need updating.
+Either way, I strongly suspected the joystick support was for a custom interface, so to support the Boldfield (and Tynemouth) joystick would require new code.
 Therefore I decided to add joystick support to this version of the game.

 The machine-code of the main game is stored in the Centipede dictionary in two words named `DATA` and `MORECODE`.
 The program code is not relocatable and the game entry point is expected to be at address 3C60h.
 This made it difficult to modify the existing code, since changes to the dictionary are likely to move subsequent words in memory and stop the game from working.
 Therefore I initially elected to add new game-control routines (one for fire and one for directions) at the end of the dictionary and then find the appropriate place to call out to those routines from within the original game code.

 I created a new word, named `GAMECTRL`, at the end of the dictionary, in which to hold the new code.
-(The easiest way to do this is to use `CREATE` and then `ALLOT` enough space to hold the machine code in the word's parameter field).
-In this case, the parameter field for `GAMECTRL` started at address 5580h, so that is where I would locate the new code.
+(The easiest way to do this is to use `CREATE` to create a basic word and then use `ALLOT` to expand the parameter field to be large enough to hold the machine code).
+In this case, the parameter field for `GAMECTRL` started at address 5580h, so that is where I located the new code.

 I started with the routine that checked for the Fire button, as this seemed the easier of the two.
 The routine at 3F28h is relatively self-contained so I set about making a new version of it that would also check the fire button on the joystick.
 The routine first checks to see if there is already a bullet in flight.
 If so, there is nothing to do and control is returned the game loop.
 Otherwise, it checks if fire is pressed and, if so, jumps to a routine at 3F3Fh to implement the fire mechanism.